harshil-sahai/academic-website/content/authors/admin/_index.md

 title: Harshil Sahai
 email:
 ---
+I am currently a PhD student in the [Department of Economics at The University of Chicago](https://economics.uchicago.edu), where I am a [2022 National Academy of Education / Spencer Dissertation Fellow](https://naeducation.org/2022-naed-spencer-dissertation-fellows/) and a [National Science Foundation Graduate Research Fellow](https://www.nsfgrfp.org).
 I use experiments, data, and economic models to study policy questions in developing countries.
-I'm particularly interested in revealed preference approaches to valuing non-market goods, such as education, air pollution, and social networks.
 My current work includes evaluating the welfare impacts of private school voucher policy in India; estimating the demand for clean air in Delhi using field experiments; and quantifying the role of social networks in explaining spatial mobility across India.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Sahai_Harshil_CV.pdf" "newtab" >}}CV{{< /staticref >}}